return42/sphkerneldoc/linux_src_doc/net/rxrpc/sendmsg_c.rst

 Description
 -----------

-Allow a kernel service to abort a call, if it's still in an abortable state.
+Allow a kernel service to abort a call, if it's still in an abortable state and return true if the call was aborted, false if it was already complete.

 ..
 This file was automatic generated / don't edit.